AshishSharma303/ACI-attdemo/ACI-AKS-VirtualNodes/readme.md

 ```
 kubectl apply -f aks-aci-attdemo.yaml
 Kubectl get pods -n attdemo
+kubectl get svc -n attdemo
 ```
+valdiate if the applicaiton is working though the LB service IP we just created though YAML. https://IP address of the service:8000
+Its an internal cert, web page will give cert error "we can ignore it"

 7. Optional step to build the Docker image on your own
 ```